 The effects of a sensory diet are usually immediate AND cumulative.
 Activities that perk up your child or calm him down are not only effective in the moment; they actually help to restructure your child’s nervous system over time so that he is better able to:

-Ideally, in creating a sensory diet, you should work with an occupational therapist who is skilled and experienced at working with sensory processing issues.
+Ideally, in creating a sensory diet, you work with a sensory smart occupational therapist who is skilled and experienced at working with sensory processing issues.
 Note that an OT who has only worked with young children may be challenged by working with teens or adults.)
 If you can't work with a sensory smart OT or at least consult with one, you can set up a sensory diet for your child yourself.
 You probably already do it to some degree simply because you have learned some tricks that work!
-You’ll find many sensory diet ideas and accommodations for children with SPD and/or autism in the award-winning Raising a Sensory Smart Child that can help you and your OT create the best sensory diet for your child.
+You’ll find many sensory diet ideas and accommodations for children, or teens, with SPD and/or autism in the award-winning Raising a Sensory Smart Child that can help you and your OT create the best sensory diet for your son or daughter.
 One of the trickiest aspects of SPD is recognizing when a child is overreactive or underreactive in any given moment, and then adjusting sensory input so that he doesn’t experience “sensory overload.”
 Melting down or shutting down is stressful for the child, not just for those around her!
 The goal is to provide a “just right challenge” to help her get out of her comfort zone and tolerate a wider variety of input, and engage in sensory diet activities that are helpful for her, without pushing her too hard.
 Sometimes, kids are more willing to push themselves if they're coaxed by someone other than a parent, which is why a sensory smart OT can be an invaluable partner for you.
 Raising a Sensory Smart Child, which includes the Sensory Checklist you can print here, is geared toward building your “sensory smarts” so that you can better help your child whether or not you are able to access and work with a sensory smart OT.